Sreya-Vallabhaneni/INFO6150_WebD/002771074_Sreya/Assignment1/1B/ReadMe.txt

 -> <br/>: used to produce a line break in HTML.

+-> class: The HTML class attribute is used to specify a class for an HTML element.
+Multiple HTML elements can share the same class

+-> id: An HTML element's id is specified via the id property.
+Within the HTML page, the id attribute's value must be distinct.
+To identify a specific style declaration in a style sheet, use the id property.
+Additionally, JavaScript uses it to access and change the element with the given id.
+Id has the following syntax: write a hash character (#), then an id name.
+The CSS properties should then be defined between curly braces.

 -> img: An image can be included in an HTML page using the <img> tag.
 Images are linked to web pages; they are not actually placed into web pages.
 The referenced picture is held in place by the <img> element.
 The <image> tag must have the following two attributes: src - Defines the image's source path.